psachin/psachin.github.io/about.md

 ### More Information

-I try not be biased with any programming language or technology thus trying (almost)everything at-least once ;-).
+I try not be biased with any programming language or technology.
 GNU/Linux, Free and OpenSource Software are the reasons I survived so far.

 #### My workspace

 My current system is Lenovo G505s with AMD A8 Quad-core processor and 8 Gigs of RAM running Slackware 14.1(I always prefer [latest kernel](https://github.com/psachin/bash_scripts/blob/master/build_my_kernel.sh)).
 I usually work on this system.

-My other system include Acer _emachines_ eM350 netbook running Slackware.
+My other system includes Acer _emachines_ eM350 netbook running Slackware.
 I also have an old desktop with AMD Athlon with 2 Gigs of RAM running Slackware again!.
 The system's storage is shared via NFS across my home network, typically this is my NFS server.

-Apart from this I have very old Pentium 2 Machine with 350MHz processor and 64MB of RAM running Vector linux.
+Apart from this I have very old Intel Pentium II Machine with 350MHz processor and 64MB of RAM running Vector linux.
 I wonder how this machine
 [still runs](https://plus.google.com/+Sachinp/posts/UMCp3L6NiAn?pid=5864821069617337218&oid=113870692888444102463)?.

 Most of my home network and Internet connection is managed by D-LINK